Sunday, December 8, 2019

 So I'm bad at endings.
 I don't know how (or if I should) work out an ending for these things and let them go.
 I don't know which ending to work toward in the life that's now before me.
 I have discussed these things with a few close friends and family members.
 The range of suggestions I received are so vast there haven't been any clear answers.

 And of course, I don't know exactly how to end this post!
 I wrote it to get some thoughts out and to explain a little why content here has been so sparse.
-If this isn't the end of the story I started here six years ago, then in time it can be important look at the reality of teaching, learning and living like an artist.
-I won't venture to guess which is the case.
+If this isn't the end of the story I started here six years ago, then someday it can be important look at the reality of teaching like an artist.
+I won't venture to guess if it's an ending or an important part of the journey.

 I'll just leave it here and maybe in time I will have an answer.